vitalboyzf/cloudberrydb-site/docs/cbdb-op-prepare-to-deploy.md

 title: Prepare to Deploy
 ---

-# Prepare to Deploy on Physical Machine
+# Prepare to Deploy on Physical or Virtual Machine

-Before deploying Cloudberry Database on physical machines, you need to do some preparations.
+Before deploying Cloudberry Database on physical or virtual machines, you need to do some preparations.
 Read this document and [Software and Hardware Configuration Requirements](/docs/cbdb-op-software-hardware.md) before you start to deploy Cloudberry Database.

 ## Plan the deployment architecture